rvsrnvsn/ICML2019/README.md

     * Representation for observation (pixels) and actions
   - The underlying issue is that we are missing structure in observation and action space
     * Can address this by using forward models trained using self-supervised learning
-+ Self-supervised exploration via disagrement
++ Self-supervised exploration via disagreement
   - Current exploration policies are inefficient, can get stuck in stochastic environments
   - Instead, train multiple prediction models, and intrinsic reward corresponds to disagreement between these predictions
 + Generalization beyond robustness